qiyangqd/STAT545-participation/README.md

 2. [CM02:  Meeting 2 Introduction to R](https://qiyangqd.github.io/STAT545-participation/CM02/cm002-r_exploration.R)

 3. [CM03:  Meeting 3 Authoring]
-+ There are a couple of files required in this class meeting, so there is no link to a specific file.
-Please open the folder *CM13* directly for information.
++ There are a couple of files required in this class meeting, so I didn't put a link to a specific file.
+But you can go to [CM03](https://qiyangqd.github.io/STAT545-participation/CM03) directly for more information.

 4. CM04: Meeting 4 The version control workflow
 + nothing is required for submisison.